monsoonmaelstrom/book2/book2.md

 “We’ll need food.
 Giorgi and Gavin set snares after we stopped.”

 “Ah.
 Good idea.”
 I don’t bother mentioning I could simply lure some animals to their deaths, because it *was* a good idea, and I don’t know how long it would have taken for me to get hungry enough to bother.
 Certainly well after everyone else.
-It also seems like it’s probably best to keep that knowledge to myself for now.
+It also seems like it’s probably best to keep that information to myself for now.

-I should have them show me how the snares work next time we stop.
+I should have them show me how the snares work next time we stop, though.
 Could be useful.

 Ten or fifteen minutes later, the three of them are filtering back in, carrying five rabbits.
 Definitely useful.
 They skin and butcher the rabbits quickly, and within the hour we’re all eating.
 I’m studying the chart Lewis left me, and even on the shortened route he mapped out, it leaves us about four hundred miles to get back to Branton.
 If we manage twenty miles a day, it’ll take us twenty days to get back.
 That’s too long.
 At twenty-five miles a day, we’ll make it back in sixteen days, which is better but still longer than I would like.
 Ideally, we would be back now.